The Complete Guide to Performance Exhaust Upgrades

 Sound

 The sound is one of the biggest pull factors for some owners.
 A performance exhaust can transform the sound of a car.
 The combination of pipework and silencers mean each manufacturer can achieve their own trademark sound.
-While you probably notice the very loud aftermarket exhausts more, there’s actually a whole range of sounds on offer, depending on who’s exhaust you are fitting to your car.

 Performance